raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

-You now need to program the next backdrop to appear when the **Main Panda** reaches the edge of the stage.
+You now need to program the next backdrop to appear when the **Main Panda** reaches the edge of the stage on the right-hand side.

 --- task ---
 Now add the following two blocks to the end of the script: `broadcast next`{:class="block3events"} and `next backdrop`{:class="block3looks"} blocks: